Shadow Play (horse)

 Shadow Play (foaled 5 June 2005 in Pennsylvania) is a world-record-holding standardbred racehorse.
 He was sired by The Panderosa, out of Matts Filly, a Matts Scooter mare.
 The colt was purchased as a yearling for $16,000, and is owned by Dr Ian Moore of Charlottetown, PEI, R G McGroup LTD of Bathurst, NB, and Hockey Hall of Fame inductee Serge Savard of Saint-Bruno, Quebec.
+In 2022, Shadow Play was inducted into the Canadian Horse Racing Hall of Fame.

 2 Year Old Campaign

-Shadow Play made his racing debut on 21 June 2007 in Charlottetown, PEI.
-With owner/trainer Dr Ian Moore at the controls, he beat a field of maiden pacers by 4-1/2 lengths.
+Shadow Play made his racing debut on 21 June 2007 in Charlottetown, Prince Edward Island, Canada.
+Along with owner and trainer Ian Moore, he beat a field of maiden pacers by 4-1/2 lengths.

-Shortly thereafter, Dr Moore shipped the colt to Ontario, where he raced for the remainder of his 2-year-old year.
+Shortly thereafter, Moore shipped the colt to Ontario, where he raced for the remainder of his 2-year-old year.
 He finished 2nd in 2 legs of the Dream Maker Pacing Series, followed by a 4th in the final.

-The highlight of his year was a 3rd-place finish in an elimination of The Metro Pace at Mohawk.
+The highlight of his year was a 3rd-place finish in an elimination of The Metro Pace at Mohawk Racetrack.
 Assigned an outside post, Shadow Play never really got into the race despite pacing his own mile in 1:51-3/5.

-He completed his freshman campaign with a mark of 1:57.2 (taken at Mohawk Racetrack) while compiling 3 wins, 3 seconds, and 3 thirds in 13 starts and earning $31,151.
+He completed his freshman campaign with a mark of 1:57.2 taken at Mohawk Racetrack while compiling 3 wins, 3 seconds, and 3 thirds in 13 starts and earning $31,151.